tombh/rust-gpu-cli/README.md

 - [ ] Will probably need to add multi-module support, see: https://github.com/EmbarkStudios/rust-gpu/issues/539
 - [ ] Is it possible to make this into a single, publishable, standalone binary?
 - [x] Always force build on first run?
 The `rust-gpu` watcher only rebuilds if the underlying shader code has changed.
 But changing the CLI args here should also be cause for re-compiling.
+- [ ] A `rust-gpu.toml` to set requirements for the shader.
+Eg; instead of setting `--target spirv-unknown-spv1.3` on the CLI, we can set `target = spirv-unknown-spv1.3` in the root config of the shader crate.
+- [ ] Check shader's `spirv-std` to see if matches the compiler's version and issue a warning if not.

 ## Similar Projects